 Put simply, it’s a height-adjustable Seatpost, and it allows you to lower the seat height quickly.
 This bike from Trek features a Bontrager Line dropper post.
 Basically, it’s a 31.6 mm dropper post.
 For us, it’s adequate, but some riders had different opinions.

 For wheels, you are getting Bontrager Line Comp 30.
 It’s an extremely durable tubeless Ready mountain wheel.
 Rest assured that Trek offers the best wheelset.

-It’s Bontrager XR4 Team Issue tires are quite durable and gummy.
-With their inner Strength sidewall casing, you can exploit its full potential.
+Its Bontrager XR4 Team Issue tires are quite durable and gummy.
+With its inner Strength sidewall casing, you can exploit its full potential.

 The drivetrain consists of all the components that are used to push and pull the bike.
 These components are chainrings, cranks, pedals, derailleur, chain, and cassette.

 Trek features an SRAM GX Eagle drivetrain.
 So it comes with the eagle rear derailleur, 10-50 tooth rear cassette, and a dub descendant 6k crankset, which uses a dub spindle that goes through a 92 mm press-fit bottom bracket.

 Bikers want speed and force from a bike.
 It’s an irrefutable fact.
 But it’s also essential for us to think about slowing down.
 Yes, we are talking about the brake system.
 Our recommendation to bikers is to get a bike equipped with hydraulic disk brakes.